clostra/newnode/docs/newnode-spec.md

 ## Peer Protocol

-The peer protocol is subject to change.
+The peer protocol is subject to evolution as we further experiment with it in the next few months.

-The peer protocol is HTTP over LEDBAT, with an additional header.
+The peer protocol is essentially HTTP over LEDBAT, with an some additional headers and verbs.
 In addition, the HTTP exchange is protected by a layer of transport encryption, to make surveillance and blocking harder.
 This layer is inspired by BitTorrent Message Stream Encryption and has similar security